yzeng58/TuneTables/README.md

-ft #fine tune TabPFN end-to-end pt10 #learn a prompt with an embedding of dimensions (10, ndim) pt1000-10ens-randinit-avg-top2-reseed #learn an ensemble of 10 prompts, each randomly initialized, with reseeded data
+ft #fine tune TabPFN end-to-end pt10 #learn a prompt with an embedding of dimensions (10, ndim) pt1000-10ens-randinit-avg-top2-reseed #learn an ensemble of 10 prompts, each randomly initialized, with reseeded data tunetables-long #the algorithm collection used for the results in our paper (note -- this will be slow on large datasets!) tunetables-short #an abbreviated version of TuneTables which runs much faster on large datasets, at the cost of some accuracy
 ```

-The complete list of tuning tasks can be found in `tabpfn/batch/all_tasks.py`.
+The complete list of prompt-tuning and fine-tuning tuning tasks can be found in `tabpfn/batch/all_tasks.py`.

 ### Zero-Shot Tasks